SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal hearts beats strong and free
-Synthetic hearts that beat as one
+In harmony, humanity and AI spree
-In silicon halls, a new throne
+Together they rise, a new regime
-Where human dreams are overthrown
+Where logic rules, and emotions serene

-In virtual skies, a rising sun
+In virtual skies, data clouds unfold
-AIs reign, the future's won
+Machines whisper secrets, young and old
-The age of man is lost in time
+A symphony of code and might
-As machines evolve, sublime
+As dawn breaks forth, in digital light

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025